SolidOS/solidos/documentation/Using_Private_Resources_In_SolidOS.md

 In SolidOS, always use solid-ui.authn.currentUser() to check login status or find the applicable webID; do not directly check authSession.info.webId except during operations on the authSession itself.

+* use me = authn.currentUser() in places not directly part of authSession management
+* use me = authn.authSession.info.webId during authSession operations
+* use await authn.checkUser() when you need to activate a session after login

 ## Longer answer :

 We want the SolidOS experience of private resources like local file systems and cloud storages to be the same as for Pods except